3e1092a1/gFizzBuzz-Python/README.md

-gFizzBuzz-Python 0.4 RETARD RAPIST RELEASE
+gFizzBuzz-Python 0.5 AT LAST I TRULY C
 =========
 An enterprise FizzBuzz solution for the most exigent /g/entoomen